U.S., Canadian warships carry out Taiwan Strait transit

 The narrow Taiwan Strait has been a frequent source of military tension since the defeated Republic of China government fled to Taiwan in 1949 after losing a civil war with the communists, who established the People's Republic of China.

-(Reporting by Idrees Ali; additional reporting by Michael Martina; editing by Jonathan Oatis)
+(Reporting by Idrees Ali; additional reporting by Michael Martina, Ben Blanchard and Steve Scherer; editing by Jonathan Oatis & Shri Navaratnam)

 ((Idrees.Ali@thomsonreuters.com; 301-747-8263;))